 This type of adjustment of the pattern requires changes in the sleeve pattern detail, too.

-- If you shorten both front and back bodice pieces, make sure to shorten the sleeve at the same height as the bodice.
+1.If you shorten both front and back bodice pieces, make sure to shorten the sleeve at the same height as the bodice (figure 1).

-These are the most common ways I use to alter a neckline in my work.
-Do you have another method that gives you good results?
+These are the most common ways I use to make a neckline smaller.
+Do you know another method that gives you good results?
 Please, share it.